developer0hye/Yolo_Label/README.md

 But...
 I reinvented it...

-## WHY DID YOU REINVENTED THE WHEEL?
+## WHY DID YOU REINVENT THE WHEEL?
 ARE YOU STUPID?

  When I use the pre-existing program to annotate a training set for YOLO V3, I am sooooooooooo bored...